 Beat the Heat

 Extreme heat can ruin your summer fun in a hurry.
 But with a few simple precautions, staying safe and cool in the pool has never been easier.
 Checking and adjusting the Free Available Chlorine levels in your water takes only a few minutes each day.
-Everyone should always be using sunscreen and drinking plenty of water, even while swimming in the pool.
+Everyone should always use sunscreen and drink plenty of water, even while swimming in the pool.
 When temperatures rise to the extreme, it’s possible to cool down the water itself and keep your swimming pool from becoming a hot tub.
-If you still need help beating the heat, stop into your local Leslie’s.
+If you still need help beating the heat, stop by your local Leslie’s.
 From chlorine and cooling options, to fun sprinklers and patio umbrellas, our pool solutions can help you spend less time worrying about the heat and more time making a splash!